aws/aws-parallelcluster/api/client/src/docs/ClusterOperationsApi.md

 Retrieve the list of existing clusters.
-Deleted clusters are not shown by default.

 ### Example